the-linck/ASP-Dynamic-Include/readme.md

 blocks to sequences of _Response.Write_ commands.
 Short ASP output tags (__&lt;%=__) in  are expanded to _Response.Write_ commands.

 During the those steps, all ASP tags (__&lt;%__ and __&gt;%__) are removed from the code.
-At the end of this proccess, all text is conveted to pain *VBScript* output with valid code.
+At the end of this proccess, all text is conveted to plain *VBScript* output with valid code.

-**_Warning:_ Everything will be executed on the global namespace.A flag to control this behavior may be added in the future.**
+**_Warning:_ Everything will be executed on the global namespace.
+A flag to control this behavior may be added in the future.**

 **_Warning:_ Do not import/require files the have VBScript Class declarations inside control flow statements (if/else/case) or loops.
 Conditional class declaration isn't  supported by Classic ASP.**